wp-plugins/strong-testimonials/readme.txt

 Added support for the [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/) plugin which you may know from [Contact Form 7](http://wordpress.org/plugins/contact-form-7/).
 Nice!
 Fixed a conflict with other plugins or themes also using the Cycle jQuery plugin.

-= What's New in Version 1.5 =

-A frequently requested feature, a **shortcode for rotating testimonials** on a page just like the widget.

 = Primary Features =